 In this article, we’ll break down five actionable strategies you can put in place to speed up your sales pipeline, roll out more accurate sales forecasting, and make course corrections before it’s too late.

-Keep reading for our top tips to increase sales forecast accuracy and speed up your pipeline.
+Keep reading for our top tips to increase sales forecasting accuracy and speed up your pipeline.

 1. Ditch the weighted sales pipeline.